dgraph-io/pydgraph/examples/simple/README.md

 ### Start Dgraph server

-You will need to install [Dgraph v1.0.0 or above][releases] and run it.
+You will need to install [Dgraph v1.0.10 or above][releases] and run it.

 [releases]: https://github.com/dgraph-io/dgraph/releases

 You can run the commands below to start a clean Dgraph server every time, for testing and exploration.

-First, create two separate directories for `dgraph zero` and `dgraph server`.
+First, create two separate directories for `dgraph zero` and `dgraph alpha`.

 ```sh
 mkdir -p dgraphdata/zero dgraphdata/data